ianlibasora/Cshell/manual/manual.md

 ### Implementation
-Myshell utilises the `fork()` system call to manage background execution.
+Cshell utilises the `fork()` system call to manage background execution.

 For details, refer to [[6]] in *References.*